mhadaily/mhadaily.github.io/_posts/2017-03-12-Angular2-Vue2-Ember-and-React-comparison.md

 Vux and uiElement in order to compare Vue with React, Angular2 and Ember.js.
 It's live here:  [Live Demo - Vue.js Shop](https://www.majidhajian.com/vue2-shop/){:target="_blank"}

 In the battle of front-end frameworks, these days, I feel I am confused that how to answer my question about "which frameworks should I choose?".
-As a passionate Javascript developer, it is super tough to choose between the following frameworks or library to start a new project.
-All of them come with pros and cons as well as perfect features that makes you impressed and confused that which one you should use.
+As a passionate Javascript developer, it is super tough to choose between the following frameworks or libraries to start a new project.
+All of them come with pros and cons as well as perfect features that makes you impressed and as confused as you are not able to stick on one.

 I tend to wrap up my research and experiences as a single table which can be reviewed below: